Exodus (Stargate SG-1): Summary

-After the Tok'ra are all evacuated, SG-1 and Jacob fly to the sun where they are able to dial P3W-451.
-They then launch the stargate into the sun and plan to flee.
+After the Tok'ra are all evacuated, SG-1 and Jacob fly to the star where they are able to dial P3W-451.
+They then launch the stargate into the star and plan to flee.
 Suddenly an Al'kesh, a Goa'uld mid-range bomber, de-cloaks and attacks.
 Although Teal'c fires back he can only make one hit.
 Finally the Al'kesh is able to damage the ship, so that they can't enter hyperspace.
 Jack and Teal'c then board a Death glider to fly to the Al'kesh but before they can shoot it returns to the planet.
 Teal'c follows it, despite Jack's worries.
 On the Ha'tak, Jacob and Sam start to repair their systems.
 At the planet Teal'c and Jack are able to destroy the Al'kesh (much to Tanith's shock, who was waiting for it on the planet) but they are caught in the explosion.
 Jack can only send an emergency call to the Ha'tak, where Jacob and Sam are partly successful with their repairs.

 Back on the planet Jack and Teal'c are unharmed when the glider crash lands, and go to the Tok'ra base.
 However, Apophis' fleet appears, and Apophis sends two Jaffa to Tanith.
 Back on the ship the repairs are complete and they hide from Apophis.
 On the planet, Teal'c is shot with a staff weapon and captured by Tanith, who brings him to Apophis.
 Jack is stunned by Tanith's Zat, but is able to wound him in return.
 Teal'c mocks Apophis, telling him that the Tok'ra escaped.

 Jacob launches all the Hatak's gliders, which are programmed to flee the system.
 Apophis follows them but soon realizes that it was a trick.
-In the meantime Jack is rescued from the planet by his team mates.
-Finally, the sun explodes and SG-1 escapes, while Apophis' fleet is destroyed.
+In the meantime Jack is rescued from the planet by his teammates.
+Finally, the star explodes and SG-1 escapes, while Apophis' fleet is destroyed.
 SG-1's flight through hyperspace is interrupted and when they arrive, they realize that they have crossed four million light years.
 Apophis' mothership appears, trapped with them far from home.